MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/02-content-safety.md

         <li>Under <strong>Assign access to</strong>, choose <strong>User, group, or service principal</strong>, <strong>+ Select members</strong>, select your name.
 Leave the description blank.</li>
         <li>Select <em>Next</em>.
 In the <em>Assignment type</em> page, select <em>Assignment type: Active</em>.
 Select <em>Assignment duration: Permanent</em>.
 Select <em>Next</em>.</li>
         <li>Select <em>Review and assign</em>, then <em>Review and assign</em> to add the role assignment.</li>
         <li>Return to the Content Safety Studio at [https://contentsafety.cognitive.azure.com](https://contentsafety.cognitive.azure.com).
-Then select the <em>Settings</em> icon on the top right of the screen.</li>
+Then select the <em>Settings</em> icon on the top right of the screen.
+Select the Azure AI service resource you just created.
+Check to make sure the *Current role assignments* includes *Cognitive Services User*.
+You may need to wait a moment and refresh the page.</li>
     </ul>
 </details>

-7. Select the Azure AI service resource you just created.
+7. If you haven't done so already, select the Azure AI service resource you just created.

 8. Click **Use resource** on the bottom of the screen.
 You will be taken back to the studio home page.
 Now you can begin using the studio with your newly created resource.